cs3org/OCM-API/IETF-RFC.md

 related concepts from OAuth and elsewhere):

-* __Resource__ - the piece of data or interaction to which access is being granted, e.g. a file, folder, video call, or printer queue
+* __Resource__ - the piece of data or interaction to which access is being granted, including but not limited to: a file or folder, a video call, a contact, a printer queue, etc.
 * __Share__ - a policy rule stating that certain actors are allowed access to a Resource.
 Also: a record in a database representing this rule